akbarsaladin36/oneWord-backend-app/README.md

 <h1 align="center">Express - OneWord Blog App Website REST API</h1>

 This API is created for backend of OneWord Blog App.
 OneWord blog app is blog that inspired from one of the blog site from Google called Blogger.
-This API is tested by Thunder Client extension from Visual Studio Code.
 This API are created with Express as Nodejs framework and MySQL as store database.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)

 ## Built With